mit-history/cfrp-hack/index.md

 ## 2. Choose and define a project

 On Friday afternoon, we'll have a chance to talk with researchers and other developers about possible project ideas.
 Choose one that interests you.
 Ask historians and developers any questions you have about how to proceed.
-In the meantime, have a look at some [suggested project categories](/ideas).
+In the meantime, have a look at some [suggested project categories](/ideas), or [submit an idea here](http://goo.gl/forms/siFSg2uBcc3hOMho1).

 ## 3. Hack!